 As the name implies, a cashflow statement demonstrates both the inflow and outflow of cash to your funeral home.
 While similar to an income statement, a cashflow statement will inform you whether or not your business made or lost cash on a monthly basis.

 To compose this statement, you’ll need to measure your operating activities, cash inflow, cash outflow, investing activities, and financing activities.
+If done correctly, it will be appropriate to monitor what cash might look like for the next 2 to 3 months.
+This is a popular way to gauge how to manage key decisions in proactive and growing funeral homes.

 Benefits of Leaning on Funeral Home Experts